-Yes, a college education is a great gift to your children — but so is retiring with enough money that your kids never have to support you.
-If you must pay for their college, here are some tips to balance paying for your child's education and saving for retirement.
+You can borrow money to pay for college, but you can’t get a loan to fund your retirement.
+Work with your budding scholar to figure out some other way to pay for college.
+While a college education is a great gift to your children, retiring with enough money so that your kids don't have to support you is also a great gift.
+If you must pay for their college, there are better ways to balance paying for your child's education and saving for retirement.

-Before you dip into your 401k, understand the real cost and risk of doing so.
-Withdrawing a significant chunk of cash from your account sets you back three ways.
+Before you dip into your 401(k), understand the real cost and risk of doing so.
+Withdrawing a significant chunk of cash from your account can set you back in a number of ways.

-First, obviously, your nest egg is reduced.
-Second, you are missing out on all the compound interest those savings would be earning.
-That could be a substantial amount of money if you borrow a hefty sum for a couple of years.
+First, your nest egg is reduced.
+Second, you are missing out on the compound interest those savings could be earning.
+This could be a substantial amount of money if you borrow a hefty sum for a couple of years.

 Third, some 401(k) plans don’t allow you to contribute until you repay any outstanding loans.
 This effectively puts your tax-deferred retirement savings strategy on hold.